 nettle for hormones with dried and fresh leaves

-Stinging nettle (latin name urtica dioica) is basically a weed that is native to Europe, but grows worldwide these days.
+Stinging nettle (latin name urtica dioica) is a weed that is native to Europe, but grows worldwide these days.

 When you brush up against fresh nettle leaves, they release a chemical that stings.